 The Board and the OPMC have battled the public health crisis of opioid abuse for several years.
-Evidence demonstrates that inappropriate prescribing practices of opioid medications significantly contribute to abuse of and addiction to these drugs.
-Many physicians are not adequately trained in safe prescribing protocols that ensure appropriate treatment but minimize the risk of abuse.
+The inappropriate prescribing of opioid medications may contribute significantly to the abuse and/or diversion of, and addiction to, these drugs.
+Many physicians are not adequately trained in safe prescribing protocols that ensure appropriate treatment of pain while minimizing the risk of abuse, addiction, or diversion.

-Over the past few years, the Board and OPMC have provided dedicated educational programs for physicians on safe prescribing practices.
-In addition, all OPMC physician education presentations include a discussion of opioid prescribing.
-These efforts are intended to help physicians understand current standards and how to protect their patients from potential abuse while effectively treating their conditions.
-The Board and the OPMC also partner with the Department's Bureau of Narcotic Enforcement (BNE), to identify potential inappropriate prescribing, investigate and enforce appropriate prescribing standards, and educate prescribers and the public on ways to address this epidemic the OPMC and the BNE continually work together to monitor prescribing practices and make referrals to initiate investigations when appropriate.
+The Board and OPMC have provided dedicated educational programs for physicians on safe prescribing practices.
+In addition, all OPMC physician education presentations include a discussion of controlled substance prescribing.
+These efforts are intended to help physicians understand current standards and regulations regarding this issue.
+The Board and the OPMC also partner with the Department's Bureau of Narcotic Enforcement (BNE), to identify potential inappropriate prescribing, investigate and enforce appropriate prescribing standards and regulations, and educate prescribers and the public on ways to address this epidemic.
+The OPMC and the BNE continually work together to monitor prescribing practices and make referrals to initiate investigations when appropriate.

-In 2017, the OPMC initiated 191 investigations related to potential inappropriate controlled substance prescribing.
-The Board issued 88 orders against physicians found to have committed misconduct related to inappropriate/excessive prescribing.
-These actions primarily included sanctions such as license surrender or revocation (38), suspension (23), and/or a restriction or limitation against the physician's license (20).
-Since 2011, the Board has imposed 560 sanctions against 450 physicians for misconduct related to inappropriate prescribing.
+In 2020, the OPMC initiated 104 investigations related to potential inappropriate controlled substance prescribing.
+The Board issued 92 orders against physicians found to have committed misconduct related to inappropriate/excessive prescribing.
+These actions primarily included sanctions such as license surrender or revocation (33), suspension (27), and/or a restriction or limitation against the physician's license (18).
+Since 2011, the Board has imposed 819 sanctions against 638 physicians for misconduct related to inappropriate prescribing.